glpi-project/doc/source/modules/assets/tabs/network-ports.rst

 The `Network port` tab groups in a table the ports that are available on the equipment.
 The table header contains the total number of ports and a link that allows to choose display options.
-This allows to selectively display or mask informations such as network data (IP...), port characteristics depending on its type, MAC address, VLANs...
+This allows to selectively display or mask information such as network data (IP...), port characteristics depending on its type, MAC address, VLANs...

 .. note::